 Are frozen fries okay to microwave?

-Summing up
+Summing Up

 Coming into this cooking experiment, we were adamant that microwaved mussels would be a dry disappointment.
 We’re happy to say that wasn't the case.
-Mussels turn out moist and full of flavor when zapped in a microwave.
+Mussels turn out moist and full of flavor when zapped in the microwave.

 Leave a Reply